beellz/Pyroscope-Google-application/README.md

         image: beellzrocks/emailservice  #Change the image with your repository tag
 ```

-## Steps to install microservices and profile it using pyroscope
+## Steps to install microservices and profile them using pyroscope

 To install the pyroscope we are going to use the helm chart.\
-[Helm](https://helm.sh) must be installed to use the chart.Please refer to Helm's [documentation](https://helm.sh/docs/) to get started.
+[Helm](https://helm.sh) must be installed to use the chart.
+Please refer to Helm's [documentation](https://helm.sh/docs/) to get started.

  Get the Repo of Pyrscope
 ```console